Bridgeconn/usfm-grammar/docs/comparison.md

                 ]}}}}
      </pre></tr></table>

   There is division of markers before chapter into _id_, _header_ and _introduction_ section in usfm-grammar.
 Also some markers like _mt_ and _io_ get combined into one separate array.
 In usfm-js there is no such subdivision, and all such markers get added to the _headers_ array at the begining of JSON structure.
-This JSON structure does look more simple.

 3. Character marker nesting